DiamondAxs/masterduel/README.md

-# MASTER DUEL is created by Quantum team (https://quantumworks.co.uk/) to build. #
+# MASTER DUEL is created by MD office to build. #

 ## It is not only a token, more have their own card system, system and mystery box system. ##